pypeit/PypeIt/paper/paper.md

 (6) The above calibrations are applied to every science and standard star frame.
-``PypeIt`` simultaneously performs the object extraction and sky subtraction, using an improved version of the [@kelson2003] approach.
+``PypeIt`` simultaneously performs the object extraction and sky subtraction, using an improved version of the `@kelson2003` approach.
 A two-dimensional model of the sky is first constructed using the spectral tilt map, including a robust fit to separate the signal of the science target from the sky background emission.
-This sky model is locally refined around the science target during spectrum extraction. ``PypeIt`` then performs a boxcar and an optimal extraction to generate 1D science spectra.
+This sky model is locally refined around the science target during spectrum extraction.
+The algorithm we have developed for ``PypeIt`` reaches the Poisson limit (see Figure \autoref{fig:skysub}).``PypeIt`` then performs a boxcar and an optimal extraction to generate 1D science spectra.
 The final output of this procedure is a series of fully reduced one- and two-dimensional spectra.

+![PypeIt sky subtraction reaches the Poisson limit.
+This image shows several two-dimensional Keck/DEIMOS spectra (1200G grating).
+From left to right:
+(1) Raw science frame,
+(2) Processed science frame after a model of the sky emission has been removed, (3) Same as previous, but relative to the noise to highlight object spectrum and sky residuals (4) Same as previous, but a model of the object is also removed.
+This produces a final processed 2D frame at the Poisson limit.
+\label{fig:skysub}](skysub.png)

 (7) As a final step, the wavelength solution of the one-dimensional extracted spectra are corrected for spectral flexure with reference to the sky emission lines.
 The wavelength solution